harmansingh25/My-Teams/README.md

 # Features implemented :

-- Minimum Functionality Achieved (Two people taling to each other)
+- Minimum Functionality Achieved (Two people talking to each other)
 - More than 2 participants can join the meeting
 - Muting audio
 - Stopping video stream